Lcode08/ChatBot/README.md

 ## Overview

 This ChatBot application leverages the Google Generative AI to provide a conversational interface.
-Users can ask questions, and the AI generates responses.
-The application supports voice input and output, enhancing user interaction and accessibility.
+Users can ask questions, and the AI generates responses in real-time.
+The application supports both voice input and output, enhancing user interaction and accessibility.

 ## Features